hilleremilia/BusinessCaseLastminute/README.md

 For iOS, remember to install CocoaPods dependencies.

-The first time you run a new project, run the Ruby bundler to install CocoaPods itself:
+The first time you run React Native project, run the Ruby bundler to install CocoaPods itself:

 ```sh
 bundle install
 ```

-Then, and every time you update your native dependencies, run:
+Then:

 ```sh
 bundle exec pod install